rin67630/Soft-Power-MPPT/Software/2_Starting at Thinger.io.md

 ![image](https://user-images.githubusercontent.com/14197155/106634824-751d3600-6580-11eb-932a-027b90c51213.png)
 The dashboard is best viewed on a vertical tablet: change the zoom level of your browser to get the best display.

-*n.b. this default dashboard is provided for a username "SoftPower1" and a device name "SoftPower".
-If you want to use it for a different user name or a different device name the best is to use the find/replace functionality if the Arduino IDE to replace all occurences of the above-mentioned names by your own's before copying the content to Thinger.io.*

 ** Further design possibilities
 You may any time enter the design mode by clicking on the right slider.